-The calculation seems to be quite simple, but the devil lies in the details, wherein it is complex to decide what assets or the liabilities should be included for reaching the valuation.
+The calculation seems to be quite simple, but the devil lies in the details, wherein it is complex to decide what assets or liabilities, such as SME loans, should be included for reaching the valuation.
 Also, it is difficult to determine a standard of measuring their value, and also the actual assets and liabilities value to reach the valuation.

 Another challenge is that balance sheet of various businesses may or may not include the indigenous product, which are important in deciding the valuation of the business.
 On paper, the valuation might be less than the actual because the product that has been left out would be adding much value to the business.

 Asset Based valuation can be done in three ways – Economic Book Value Calculation, Liquidation Value Calculation, and Valuation at Replacement Cost.
 Under Economic Book Value, the accounting book values of assets are adjusted to their current market value, while in Liquidation Value method an estimated value of assets at liquidation less the cost of liquidation is used.
 In the Valuation at Replacement Cost method, the cost to get the same assets from scratch is used for valuing assets.